usnistgov/air-lusi/README.md

 ## Updates

 ### 2024/12/18
 Repository locked to air-LUSI team only access during review for official data release with no use restrictions.
+Added DOI to NetCDF file.

 ### 2024/10/11
 Calibration report issued.
 See pdf in documentation directory.